appbaseio/reactivesearch/content/docs/reactivesearch/vue/list/MultiList.md

 -   **title** `String or JSX` [optional] title of the component to be shown in the UI.
 Defaults to no title being shown.
 -   **size** `Number` [optional] number of list items to be displayed.

-Defaults to showing a `100` items.
-Max value for this prop can be `1000`.
+    > Note:
+    > 1. Appbase users should use the `aggregationSize` prop instead.
+The `size` prop would only set the size for `hits` not the `aggregations`.
+    > 2. We recommend Appbase users to not use the `size` prop unless they are using `hits` because it can impact the query performance.

+-   **aggregationSize**
+    To set the number of buckets to be returned by aggregations.

+    > Note: This prop is only applicable when `enableAppbase` is set to `true`.
 -   **sortBy** `String` [optional] sort the list items by one of `count`, `asc`, or `desc`.
 Defaults to `count`, which sorts the list by the frequency of count value, most first.
 -   **defaultValue** `Array` [optional]